Inference for Median and a Generalization of HulC: Proof of Theorem

 Thus the condition $A_n < \zeta$ will be satisfied if $7\sqrt{\log(2n/\alpha)/n} < \zeta$ i.e.\ $n \geq (49/\zeta^2)\log(2n/\alpha)$.
 Thus if $n \geq \max\{\log_2(2/\alpha), (49/\zeta^2)\log(2n/\alpha) \}$, then the following holds with probability at-least $1 - 6n^{-2}$,

 This is the simpler version which has been stated in \Cref{thm:bahadur_fin_sample}.

 \begin{proof}[Proof of \Cref{thm:bahadur_fin_sample_1}] We first state and prove the following lemma. \begin{lemma} Let $X_1,X_2,\cdots,X_n \stackrel{iid}{\sim} F $.
-Suppose that $F$ is a continuous c.d.f.\ with median $\theta_0$.
+Suppose that $F$ is a continuous CDF with median $\theta_0$.
 We assume that the following holds for the distribution function $F$,

 where $0<M,C,\delta, \eta<\infty$.
 Then for every sample size $n\geq \log_2(2/\alpha)$, we have the following,

 where $\zeta=(M/2)\min\{\eta,(M/2C)^{1/\delta}\}$ and $A_n,B_n$ are as defined in \Cref{lem:conc_anbn}. \end{lemma}